deytalytics/dataproductpoc-docs/dp-poc.md

 That a REST API can be:-
 1. Deployed to a cloud platform (Azure App Service)
-2. Can provide metadata & docs via a discovery port
+2. Can provide metadata & docs via a discovery port.
+Metadata can also be exported from the relational database.
+3. Can provide the data pipeline sql as an output so a user knows what transformation has been applied.
 3. Can accept source files in both CSV & JSON format into an input data port
 4. Can accept messages into a queue via an input data port
 4. Can accept a data dictionary (aka schema) that defines the source files into an input data port